kwasibacheampong/kwasibacheampong/README.md

 - Automation
 - Commercial impact

-The work I do sits at that intersection — not in any one of those four alone, but in the architecture that connects them.
+The work I do sits at that intersectio, not in any one of those four alone, but in the architecture that connects them.

----

 <div align="center">